Northern Vine Labs Combines the Best of Abattis and Emerald Health -- CFN Media

 Emerald & Abattis Joint Venture

-Abattis Bioceuticals Corp.
-(CSE: ATT) (OTCQB: ATTBF) recently sold a 53% stake in its Northern Vine Laboratories business to Emerald Health Therapeutics Inc. (TSX VENTURE: EMH) (OTCQX: EMHTF) to form a joint venture.
+Abattis Bioceuticals Corp. recently sold a 53% stake in its Northern Vine Laboratories business to Emerald Health Therapeutics Inc. to form a joint venture.
 Emerald Health will contribute its strong cannabis supply and extensive life sciences industry experience.
 Abattis will contribute its significant lab expertise.
 With their respective sets of expertise and the Dealer's License, there are various business opportunities that weren't possible beforehand.

 Licensed Dealers have the right to import and export oils, which Licensed Producers are not permitted to do.
 Wherever the product might be sourced, over the long term the joint venture would have the potential opportunity to sell oils around the world.
 In the near term, in a market that is expected to be supply-constrained, the flow could possibly be the other way: cannabis oils could potentially be imported by Northern Vine and sold in Canada through Emerald's Botanicals subsidiary with its Licensed Producer designation.